North Korea asserts US soldier bolted into North after being disillusioned with American society

 KCNA is a propaganda arm of North Korea’s dictatorship and often releases statements and articles carefully calibrated to reflect the government’s official line that the United States is an evil adversary.

+“This is 100% North Korean propaganda in its element.
+King, as an American citizen held in North Korea, has no sway in how (North Korea) chooses to cast its narrative,” said Soo Kim, an expert with Virginia-based consultancy LMI and a former CIA analyst.

+“As for King’s release, his fate rests in North Korea’s hands.
+Perhaps the regime will try to ‘bargain’ King’s life in exchange for financial concessions from the U.S. More than likely, negotiations won’t be easy, and terms will be dictated by Pyongyang,” she said.

-Some analysts earlier said North Korea might try to use King’s case to wrest concessions from Washington, such as tying his release to the U.S. cutting back its military activities with South Korea.
+Some analysts earlier said North Korea might try to tie King's release to the U.S. cutting back its military activities with South Korea, amid heightened animosities between the wartime foes.

-King’s border crossing came amid heightened animosities on the Korean Peninsula.
-North Korea has conducted more than 100 weapons tests since the beginning of last year, prompting the U.S. to expand its military drills with South Korea.
+North Korea has conducted more than 100 weapons tests since the beginning of last year, many of them in the name of issuing warnings over the expansion of U.S.-South Korean military drills that it views as an invasion rehearsal.
 Next Monday, the allies are to begin major annual drills, which North Korea views as an invasion rehearsal.

+The leaders of the U.S., South Korea and Japan are also expected to announce plans for expanded military cooperation on ballistic missile defense in the face of North Korea’s evolving nuclear threats when they meet for a trilateral summit at Camp David on Friday, according to U.S. officials.

-North Korean Vice Foreign Minister Kim Son Gyong said the American human rights issue must be dealt at the U.N. council, calling the United States "the anti-people empire of evils, totally depraved due to all sorts of social evils.”
-Kim accused the U.S. of fostering racial discrimination, gun-related crimes, child maltreatment and forced labor.
+North Korean Vice Foreign Minister Kim Son Gyong said the American human rights issue must be dealt at the U.N. council first, calling the United States "the anti-people empire of evils, totally depraved due to all sorts of social evils.”
+In a statement carried by state media, Kim accused the U.S. of fostering racial discrimination, gun-related crimes, child maltreatment and forced labor.

-King was supposed to b e heading to Fort Bliss, Texas, following his release from prison in South Korea on an assault conviction.
+King, 23, was supposed to b e heading to Fort Bliss, Texas, following his release from prison in South Korea on an assault conviction.
+He was among about 28,000 U.S. troops stationed in South Korea as deterrence against potential aggression from North Korea.

 According to U.S. officials, King — who chose to serve his time at a labor camp rather than pay the nearly $4,000 fine — has been declared AWOL.
 The punishment for being away without leave can include confinement in the brig, forfeiture of pay or dishonorable discharge and it is largely based on how long they were away and whether they were apprehended or returned on their own.